 Exam dates and booking for exams

-Exams do not take place on set dates, but on any date that suits the candidate as long as it falls on a business day within the 6-month time limit (see time limits within which exams must be taken) and subject to the availability of an opening at the exam venue concerned.
+Exams do not take place on set dates, but on any date that suits the learner as long as it falls on a business day (excluding during the venue closure in December) within the 6-month time limit (see time limits within which exams must be written) and subject to the availability of an opening at the exam venue concerned.
+When you are reaady to write your exam, contact the exam venue closest to you and make a booking directly with them.
+A list of exam venues can be found here.
+Alternatively, contact SAIFM if you prefer the remote online invigilation.

 Results and certificates